Friday, January 19-Saturday, May 19 2018

 Research Residency at Marabouparken

-During the Autumn Bridge Radio was working on radio production workshops and a series of broadcasts from Stockholm.
+During the Autumn 2017 to feburary 2018, Bridge Radio was working on radio production workshops and a series of broadcasts from Stockholm.

 Trampoline House Women's Club in collaboration with the Bridge Radio and Blake Shaw at SMK